1- Scientific violation definitions

 - The manuscript will be immediately rejected.

-- The author(s) will be added to the blacklist of the publisher.
-Its means that the authors(s) will not able to submit any new manuscript to all the publisher journals.
+- The author(s) will be added to the blacklist of Dorma Journals Publisher.
+This means that the authors(s) will not able to submit any new manuscript to all the publisher journals.
 This punishment will be continued at least for 36 months.

-If the author(s) committed one of the above-mentioned violations in an egregious form, the publisher, the journal reserves the right to impose additional punishments beyond those described above.
+If the author(s) committed one of the above-mentioned violations in an egregious form, the publisher, and the journal reserve the right to impose additional punishments beyond those described above.

 3- Research involving human participants and/or animals